Born in Chantada (Lugo), Spain, in 1944.

 Graduated in Economic and Business Sciences from Universidad Complutense de Madrid.
 He is married and has two daughters.

-Francisco González has been Chairman and CEO of BBVA since January 2000
+Francisco González has been Chairman & CEO of BBVA since 2000.

 Prior to the merger between Banco Bilbao Vizcaya and Argentaria, Francisco González was Chairman of Argentaria from 1996 to 1999, where he led the integration, transformation and privatisation of a very diverse group of State-owned banks.

 Before joining Argentaria, Francisco González founded the Securities Firm, FG Inversiones Bursátiles, which became the first independent brokerage firm in Spain.

 Francisco González is also a registered Spanish Stock Broker (ranking first amongst the candidates examined in 1980) and a Trader for the Madrid Stock Exchange.
 He was a member of the Executive Committee of the Madrid Stock Exchange and the Executive Committee of Bancoval.